Courses

 - If a course is full, you may email ELSO to be put on a waitlist.
 The instructor will contact waitlisted students if seats open.

-- ELSO courses are 7-weeks, S/U, and credit-bearing (1.5 credits).
+- ELSO courses are 7-weeks, S/U, and credit-bearing (1 credit).

 - Though ELSO courses are credit-bearing, individual programs determine whether those credits may apply toward degree requirements or for elective credit.
 Questions about how these credits are applied should be directed to the director of your graduate program (DGS), graduate field assistant (GFA) or your advisor.